 If you’re wishing to have a quiet retreat to rest and relax, I would suggest smaller towns and villages where you would be closer to nature and more rural areas.
 Places in the South such as Marsascala, Gudja, Marsaxlokk, and Birżebbuġa are ideal, or Mellieħa, Xemxija, and St Paul’s Bay in the North.
 Central locations like Siġġiewi, Rabat and Mdina also have lovely boutique hotels away from the buzz of noise and people.

-Farmhouses and boutique hotels in Gozo are the ultimate spot to get away from it all and enjoy the natural beauty that Malta’s sister island has to offer.
+Farmhouses and boutique hotels in Gozo are the ultimate spots to get away from it all and enjoy the natural beauty that Malta’s sister island has to offer.

 Read more here: Where to Stay in Malta